varghesebibin/CMSE830/README.md

 ## Introduction

 The **House Price Prediction** project focuses on analyzing and predicting house prices using a dataset that includes several features, such as `OverallQual`, `GrLivArea`, `GarageCars`, `TotalBsmtSF`, and more.
-Additionally, a second analysis explores key US macroeconomic indicators, including the unemployment rate and industrial production for the years post-2000.
+Additionally, a second analysis explores key US macroeconomic indicators, including the unemployment rate and industrial production.

 This repository includes: